supremegamers/8821cu-20210118/README.md

 as the directory contains information and scripts that you may need in the future.

 Secure mode: The primary installation script, `install-driver.sh`, will support secure mode... if your distro supports the method dkms uses.
 I regularly test the installation script on systems with secure mode on.
 It works very well on Ubuntu based distros.
 Some distros, such as Raspberry Pi OS, do not support secure mode because the hardware they support does not support secure mode making it unnecessary.
 There are distros that do not work with the support currently in use.
 If you install this driver and, after a reboot, the driver is not working, you can go into the BIOS and temporarily turn secure mode off to see if secure mode is the problem.

 ### Installation Steps

+Note: The installation instructions are for the novice user.
+Experienced users are welcome to alter the installation to meet their needs.
+Support will be provided based on the steps below.

 #### Step 1: Open a terminal (e.g. Ctrl+Alt+T)